Hero background image default

 Please see our staff openings below:

-The Connector works collaboratively with the Admissions Team to connect with prospective students and help them discern calls to ministry and/or theological education.
-The Connector uses all available resources to create programs and initiatives that establish and nurture strong relationships with prospective students, community leaders, and influencers.
-The position reports to the Director of Admissions & Recruitment.
-For more detailed information click Here.
+The Vocational Outreach Associate works collaboratively with the Enrollment Management and Vocational Outreach team to connect with prospective students as they discern their calls to ministry.
+Notably, this position serves as one of the ambassadors for the Seminary, traveling regularly to represent Columbia.
+The Vocational Outreach Associate uses all available resources to establish and nurture strong relationships with prospective students, community leaders, and influencers.
+The position reports to the Senior Director of Admissions and Enrollment Operations.

-To apply for an open staff position, please submit a cover letter along with your resume, and three professional referenceswith contact information, to hrjobs@ctsnet.edu.
+Read the full job description here.
+To apply, please submit a cover letter along with your resume, including contact information for three professional references, to hrjobs@ctsnet.edu.
 Please include the job title in the subject line of your e-mail.
 No phone calls, please.
-All offers of employment are subject to a successful background screening.
-This position is not eligible for relocation reimbursement.

-To apply for an open staff position, please submit a cover letter along with your resume, and three professional referenceswith contact information, to hrjobs@ctsnet.edu.
+Read the full job description here.
+To apply, please submit a cover letter along with your resume, including contact information for three professional references, to hrjobs@ctsnet.edu.
 Please include the job title in the subject line of your e-mail.
 No phone calls, please.
-All offers of employment are subject to a successful background screening.
-This position is not eligible for relocation reimbursement.